For the equivalent instructions for the Enfold theme, see here.

 wp_enqueue_style( 'avada-parent-stylesheet', get_template_directory_uri() . '/style.css' );

-// Add child theme's custom CSS with dependency to make it the last CSS file loaded (ver# can help cache-busting)
+// Add child theme's custom CSS with a specific dependency to load it after most of the Avada CSS.
+Use ver# to help with cache-busting.

 wp_enqueue_style( 'child-style', get_stylesheet_directory_uri() . '/style.css', ['fusion-dynamic-css'], '1.01', 'all' );